What is PDCA?

 Due to its cyclical and iterative nature, PDCA also helps you to iron out mistakes and prevent them from occurring in the future.
 The cycle is designed to help you identify errors and their root causes as you repeatedly optimise a process.
 As you continue to test different solutions and successfully implement them, you’ll also build up data and experience in understanding the process.
 At this point, PDCA becomes more than a problem-solving approach, as it can add valuable information that’s relevant to different processes in your team or organisation.

 PDCA is a highly adaptable strategy.
-Some may prescribe certain documents or steps be completed during the Plan phase to ensure that they are ready to proceed with the rest of the cycle.
+Some may prescribe certain documents or steps to be completed during the Plan phase to ensure that they are ready to proceed with the rest of the cycle.
 However, what needs to be defined or planned is ultimately up to you and your team, providing it can sustain the rest of the process.
 This adaptability in turn makes PDCA scalable, as it can be adapted to any situation and for teams of any size – even down to a team of one.

 When should you use PDCA?